Everyone experiences writers’ block from time to time, especially when what you're writing has a due date and is soon to be getting marked!

 The most important work often takes place before any writing occurs.
 This is the prewriting stage.

 - Analyse the task: break down the task into parts, identify the key words, make sure you are clear about the audience and purpose of your writing, brainstorm your initial ideas and decide what additional information you need to complete it successfully.

-• Gather information: review lecture notes and handouts; collect, read and make notes on other information and material that may be required.
+- Gather information: review lecture notes and handouts; collect, read and make notes on other information and material that may be required.
 (Remember to keep records so you can reference it later.)

-• Generate ideas: brainstorm, free write, list ideas and pose questions
+- Generate ideas: brainstorm, free write, list ideas and pose questions

 - Plan your writing: organise your ideas, use graphic organisers, consider what is relevant and what needs to be cut out, how things link together, and in what order will you address them.

-Drafting, Reflecting and Revising
+Drafting, Reflecting + Revising

 You may need to go through this cycle a few times until you are happy with your text and confident that you have met the assignment requirements.

-• Draft: this is your first rough copy.
-Expand the ideas in your plan into full sentences and paragraphs.
+- Draft your first rough copy: Expand the ideas in your plan into full sentences and paragraphs.
 Make sure the paragraphs link together and follow in a logical order.
 (You should have worked this out in your plan).

 Once you’ve finished, it’s a good idea to have a break and come back to your draft with fresh eyes a few hours later.

 - Reflect: Review your draft, focusing on:

-o the content: is it sufficiently developed, is there enough evidence to support your points, is all the material relevant, is anything badly expressed or confused?
+- The content: is it sufficiently developed, is there enough evidence to support your points, is all the material relevant, is anything badly expressed or confused?

-o the structure: are the paragraphs logically sequenced, are they themselves logically structured, do they link together, is there a conclusion and an introduction?
+- The structure: are the paragraphs logically sequenced, are they themselves logically structured, do they link together, is there a conclusion and an introduction?

-o the style: is this appropriate for the audience and purpose, is it consistent?
+- The style: is this appropriate for the audience and purpose, is it consistent?

 This is a good time to ask your peers, tutor or academic support for feedback.

 - Revise: Make any necessary amendments and alterations to the content, structure and style.
 You may need to go back briefly to the research stage if you have identified gaps.

-At this point go back to your assignment brief: have you met all the requirements?
+- Go back to your assignment brief: have you met all the requirements?

 Now you can begin to check for accuracy in sentence construction, spelling and punctuation.
 A final ‘fine-tuning’ before you are done.
 Make sure all your sources are properly referenced, and if you're having any trouble during this process, your student support officers are here to help you!